tinkoff-ai/CORL/CONTRIBUTING.md

 ```
 Then proceed as usual.
 Create wandb sweep with `wandb sweep sweep_config.yaml`, then run agents with `wandb agent <agent_id>`.

+Based on the results, you will need to make wandb reports to make it easier for other users to understand.
+You can use any of the already existing ones as an example (see [README.md](README.md)).

 ### Checklist

 - [ ] Issue about new algorithm is open